1913 Tie Cup final

-In the match, played at Estadio Racing Club in Avellaneda, Nacional beat San Isidro 1–0, taking revenge on the previous edition and also winning its first Tie Cup tournament.
+In the match, played at Estadio Racing Club in Avellaneda, Nacional beat San Isidro 1–0, taking revenge for the previous edition and also winning its first Tie Cup tournament.

 Qualified teams

 Overview

 San Isidro earned its place in the final after having won the 1913 Copa de Competencia Jockey Club, where the squad beat Newell's Old Boys (4–2 in Rosario), Boca Juniors (2–1 in San Isidro), Banfield (4–1 also in San Isidro) and Racing in the final (2–0).

 The match was held Estadio Racing Club on 29 October, 1913.
-The only goal was on 37 minutes, when goalkeeper Wilson stopped a shot by Gorla, the rebound came to José María Seoane which scored for the 1–0 that allowed Nacional to win their first Tie Cup trophy.
+The only goal was at 37 minutes, when goalkeeper Wilson stopped a shot by Gorla, the rebound came to José María Seoane, who scored for the 1–0 that gave Nacional their first Tie Cup trophy.